-- Educational Rights of Youth in Detention: Institutional Service Managers and Group Supervisors 1-3 need to be formally trained on the basic educational rights of youth in detention.
-Threats to take educational opportunities away from youth as punishment, and limiting the number of courses a youth can enroll in due to staffing limitations are prohibited by law.
-Writing a youth up for "staff manipulation" or deducting behavioral points from a youth for repeatedly asking staff for access to the computer to complete their school assignments is also concerning.
-Training will help reduce incidents such as these from reoccurring in the future. - Policies and Procedures: The facility must set up guidelines and procedures for staff to rely upon when making decisions or issuing punishments that can potentially impact or infringe upon the educational rights of youth in their care.
-Staff also expressed a need to receive timely notification and formal instruction/ training whenever there are changes made to existing laws or departmental policies and procedures. - Computer Access: Youth enrolled in Project Change, the online Community College program report significant issues trying to obtain access to the computers and technology needed to complete assignments, take exams, and study during non school hours.
+Visiting and Telephone Policies Available Programs and Services Parent Resources Comments The Commission remains committed to helping the Probation Department implement a robust technology program for youth at the Juvenile Hall.
+Recommendations Educational Rights of Youth in Detention: Institutional Service Managers and Group Supervisors 1-3 need to be formally trained on the Educational Rights of Youth in detention.
+Threats to take educational opportunities away from youth as punishment, limiting the number of courses a youth can enroll in due to staffing limitations are prohibited by law.
+Writing a youth up for "staff manipulation" or deducting behavioral points from a youth for repeatedly asking staff members for access to the computer to complete their coursework is concerning and must be addressed.
+Policies and Procedures: The facility must set up guidelines and procedures for staff to rely upon when making decisions or issuing punishments that can potentially impact or infringe upon the educational rights of youth in their care.
+Staff expressed the need to receive updated accurate information and training whenever there are new laws, changes in existing laws, standards, and internal policies and procedures needed to successfully perform their job duties.
+Computer Access: Youth enrolled in Project Change, the online Community College program report significant issues trying to obtain access to the computers and technology needed to complete assignments, take exams, and study during non school hours.
 Lack of access has caused youth to miss exams, assignment deadlines, and perform poorly on exams which inturn, negatively impacted their grades.
 Financial Aid and scholarship opportunities often require a minimum grade point average.
-Denying or limiting access to computers and software places these youth at risk for academic failure. - Computer Equipment & Software: Additional computers or Chromebooks are needed on the housing units for youth enrolled in Project Change, an online Community College program.
+Denying or limiting access to computers and software places these youth at risk for academic failure.
+Computer Equipment & Software: Additional computers or Chromebooks are needed on the housing units for youth enrolled in Project Change, an online

+Community College program.
 Allowing youth access to their school issued Chromebooks on the housing unit(s) will help ensure there are enough computers for the youth to use without incurring any additional costs.
 Additionally, alternative software be installed on the computers in the school building.
 The current software, "Go Guardian" is blocking websites, content, and links that are provided by their college professors and are needed to complete assignments and prepare for exams.
 Go Guardian software is designed for High School students under the age of 18.